gcclinux/EasyEdit/docs-site/README.md

 ## 📄 License

-This documentation site is part of the EasyEdit project and follows the same license.
+This documentation site is part of the EasyEditor project and follows the same license.

 ## 🤝 Contributing